Retirement Social Security

 Widows and widowers can be affected when survivor benefits are recalculated based on updated records.
 In some cases, overpayments tied to past benefit periods come to light only after a spouse's death.
 This results in unexpected notices or benefit reductions that leave some surviving spouses struggling to meet their bills.

-High-income retirees
+Higher-income retirees

-Higher-income retirees may face larger or faster withholding simply because their benefit amounts and work-related income increase the likelihood of discrepancies being identified.
+Higher-income retirees may face larger or faster withholding simply because their benefit amounts and work-related income can increase the likelihood of discrepancies being identified.

 Why retirees are caught off guard